stub22/gravax/gravax_web/axLam_docs/axLamTypes.md

   * .equals and .hashCode are mostly trivial, and provided by platform (except for equality on numbers)

 ### Weaknesses
-We cannot cleanly define a Scala inheritance hierarchy of all Core/Data types, without introducing wrappers.
+  * We cannot cleanly define a Scala inheritance hierarchy of all Core/Data types, without introducing wrappers.
-Our algebra of parameterized types is not easy to categorize.
+  * Our algebra of parameterized types is not easy to categorize.
+  * We are limited in ability to express dependent types or refinement types.

 ### Not included
   * No throwables